api-platform/website/src/con/data/2022/faq.md

 ## Is there a special price?
-The online edition is **free for students or unemployed developers**.
+The online and on-site edition is **free for students or unemployed developers**.
 Contact us at <events@les-tilleuls.coop> to get your voucher (a proof of school attendance will be asked).

 ## Can I get lunch at the venue?